 - When a sample is kicked it peels off the shell easily. (pulp is released); - When bitten, it feels hard; - The color change on day one is red and yellow grains, until they turn into a dark brown.

-The coffee is collected in sacks that are neatly stowed to be transported to the threshing machine

-Threshing is the operation in which, after drying, the grain is separated from the dry pulp known as husk.
+The coffee is collected in sacks that are neatly stowed to be transported to the threshing machine which, after drying, the grain is separated from the dry pulp known as husk.